CartoDB/cartoframes/docs/developer-center/guides/06-Popups.md

 ## Popups

-It is possible to display the information of a feature showing **popups** when interacting with each feature.
+**Popups** are useful for interactively displaying additional information about a feature on a map.
 The events that allow us to interact with the feature are `hover` and `click`.
-A feature can listen to both events and the popup can display different information for each event.
+A feature can listen to both events and display different information for each one.

 ```py
 from cartoframes.auth import set_default_context